Skip to main content

 • Snowmelt

-• Even water from a garden hose or car wash
+• Water from sources like a garden hose or car wash

-• Goes into a gutter, ditch, or roadside drain, and ultimately into the storm drain system.
+It is water that runs off impervious surfaces such as driveways, parking lots, and rooftops, making its way into a gutter, ditch, or roadside drain, and eventually into the storm drain system.

-• In our area, stormwater does not go to a treatment plant, so any pollutants carried in the stormwater are discharged into waterways and the environment.
+In our area, stormwater does not go to a treatment plant.
+This means any pollutants carried by stormwater are directly discharged into local waterways and the environment.

 Photograph of field with bales of hay and the desert mountains and cliffs that make up the Bookcliffs that stretch almost 200 miles across western Colorado and eastern Utah.